cleusonss/abcfarma-webservice-client/README.md

 	```shell
 	cd abcfarma-api-client
 	```
- 3. Rename `configuration_template.properties` to `configuration.properties`
+ 3. Rename the `configuration_template.properties` to `configuration.properties`

- 4. Insert the parameters values into `configuration.properties` file.
+ 4. Insert the parameters values into the `configuration.properties` file.

  5. Execute the application.